hbk91/2021StudyNotes/SIE_Prep.md

   - Permission from both employer and the customer
   - Sharing is proportionate to money contributed by the agent and the customer
     - Accounts with family members are not subject to proportionate sharing
-- Reps can't be Beneficiary/Executor/Trustee/Power of Attorney holder on behalf of a customer, except when the customer is a family member
+- Reps can't be Beneficiary/Executor/Trustee/Power of Attorney (POA) holder on behalf of a customer, except when the customer is a family member

 ---